oglimmer/cyc/README.md

 Set CYC_ENGINE_CONTAINER to an empty directory of your choice.

 Set CYC_WEBAPPS to the webapps directory of a Servlet 3.0 compliant web container.
 This script uses Tomcat's (>= 7.x) parallel deployment feature.

+Set VAGRANT=UP if the remote command (-r) should automatically spin up a virtualbox VM via vagrant.